Airesp4/Airesp4/README.md

 - 🔭 Currently working on projects with **Java** and **Spring Boot**.
 - 🌱 Learning more about **microservices** and **scalable architectures**.
 - 🤖 Enthusiast of **Artificial Intelligence**.
-- 📘 Constantly pursuing knowledge and learning about **new technologies**.
+- 📘 Constantly seeking for knowledge and learning about **new technologies**.
 - 🎓 Studying Computer Science (FUMEC - Fundação Mineira de Educação e Cultura).

 ## Technologies & Tools